Trayvon Martin, 10 years later: Teen's death changes nation

 The killing of Trayvon Martin at the hands of a stranger still reverberates 10 years later -- in protest, in partisanship, in racial reckoning and reactionary response, in social justice and social media

-Trayvon Martin’s final night began with a convenience store run, a quick trip for candy and something to drink.
-It ended in a confrontation with a neighborhood watch volunteer, a shot fired, the 17-year-old dead on the street.
+Trayvon Martin’s final night began with a convenience store run and ended in confrontation with a neighborhood watch volunteer, leaving the 17-year-old dead on the street.

-It might have been expected to end there -- the violent deaths of Black teenagers have rarely drawn even fleeting attention.

-But the killing of this baby-faced, hoodie-wearing, unarmed youth at the hands of a stranger still reverberates 10 years later -- in protest, in partisanship, in racial reckoning and reactionary response, in social justice and social media.
+The killing of this baby-faced, hoodie-wearing, unarmed youth still reverberates 10 years later -- in protest, in partisanship, in racial reckoning and reactionary response, in social justice and social media.

-“It was the thing that broke everybody, all at the same time,” said Nailah Summers-Polite, co-director of Dream Defenders, an organization founded in Florida during the protests following Martin’s death.

-“We’re the Trayvon Martin generation, we are the people who were moved into action because of it.”
+“We’re the Trayvon Martin generation, we are the people who were moved into action because of it," said Nailah Summers-Polite, co-director of Dream Defenders, an organization founded in Florida after Martin’s death.

-It happened on Feb.
+Martin was visiting his father in a gated community in Sanford, Florida, a suburb of Orlando, on Feb.
 26, 2012.
-Martin was visiting his father in a gated community in Sanford, Florida, a suburb of Orlando.
-Walking on the way back from the store, he was eyed by George Zimmerman, then 28, a member of the community’s neighborhood watch.
+On the way back from the store, he was eyed by George Zimmerman, then 28, a member of the community’s neighborhood watch.

-The initial police report said Zimmerman called authorities to report a suspicious person, a guy who, he said, “looks like he's up to no good.”
-When Zimmerman said he was following the man, a dispatcher said, “We don’t need you to do that.”
-But armed with a gun, Zimmerman got out of his car.
+The initial police report said Zimmerman called authorities to report a suspicious person.
+Then, armed with a gun, Zimmerman got out of his car.

 In the confrontation that followed, Zimmerman would tell authorities, Martin attacked him, forcing him to use his gun to save himself.
 Zimmerman was allowed to go free.

-From the start, Martin’s parents, Sybrina Fulton and Tracy Martin, were outraged.
-They questioned Zimmerman’s account.
-Had their son had been profiled as “suspicious” merely because he was Black?
+Martin’s parents, Sybrina Fulton and Tracy Martin, questioned whether their son had been profiled as “suspicious” merely because he was Black.
 Zimmerman’s family was adamant that their son and brother, who identified as Hispanic, was not racist.

-For many Black people, the idea that Trayvon had been profiled because of his race hit a nerve, echoing their own experiences in all walks of life.
+For many Black people, the idea that Trayvon had been profiled because of his race hit a nerve.
 In his death they saw their own vulnerabilities.

 “It felt like, `Oh, wow, I can’t walk down the street, even in the realm of my everyday life, normal happenings, that could have easily been me,’” said Jonel Edwards, another co-director of Dream Defenders.

-It was especially jarring in 2012, when the occupant of the White House was Barack Obama, the country’s first Black president.
+It was especially jarring in 2012, when Barack Obama was the country’s first Black president.
 His election had some insisting that America had turned a real corner in its troubled racial story; even many skeptics thought there had been progress.

-And yet, Martin was dead.
-The United States “had elected a Black president and had a Black attorney general, and they are still killing us and not even arresting the killer ... we all saw our kids were still vulnerable,” said the Rev. Al Sharpton, who early on met with Martin’s family and their attorney Ben Crump as they worked to draw more attention to his death.
+But the United States “had elected a Black president and had a Black attorney general, and they are still killing us and not even arresting the killer ... we all saw our kids were still vulnerable,” said the Rev. Al Sharpton.

-For years, police killings of Black people -- like Amadou Diallo in 1999, Sean Bell in 2006 and Ramarley Graham, just weeks before Martin’s death -- had caused outrage.
+For years, police killings of Black people had caused outrage.
 But Zimmerman “was not law enforcement,” said Jenner Furst, co-director of the documentary, “Rest in Power: The Trayvon Martin Story.”

 “This person did not have a badge,” he said.
 “This person had not been trained how to operate a firearm in the case of an emergency and not been trained in conflict management, had no skills for determining who is and who isn’t the risk.”

-Said Sharpton: “I think the fact that it wasn’t a real police officer made it even more egregious” that authorities didn’t take action.
-“Here is a wanna-be security guard ...
-There’s no reason for reluctance here.”

-As word spread of Martin’s death, many looking to speak out turned to the digital space.
-Social media had already shown its potential as a platform for protest, and now the trend went into hyperdrive.
+Many looking to speak out turned to social media, which had started showing its potential as a platform for protest.

-Kevin Cunningham, then a 31-year-old graduate of Howard University’s law school who was working as a social media consultant for a Muslim organization, had been intrigued by the power of social media since he saw the role it played in the 2011 Egyptian revolution.
-He posted a petition on Change.org calling for Zimmerman’s prosecution, and it soon had about 10,000 signatures.

-That number increased exponentially when he turned the petition over to Martin’s parents, who made a personal plea for support for Zimmerman’s prosecution.
-Celebrities on social media encouraged people to sign.
-In the end, more than 2.2 million people signed on to the petition.
+A petition on Change.org calling for Zimmerman’s prosecution garnered celebrity support, with more than 2.2 million people signing.

 Among them: LeBron James, then playing with the Miami Heat, who posted an image of him and his teammates wearing hoodies, their heads bowed.